Rama Alexander Asia: Post-regency

 In 2006, Rama ran for a second term in the regency's first direct election, but was defeated by Ismail Thomas.
 He made another attempt for a second term in West Kutai in 2011, again losing to Thomas.
 He was elected as a member of the East Kalimantan Regional House of Representatives from the People's Conscience Party following the 2014 Indonesian legislative election, but he resigned in 2015 to make a third run for a second term.
 He placed third in 2015 out of four candidates with 21,154 votes (25.5%), with Fransiskus Xaverius Yapan winning the election.
 In 2019, he founded the "Rama Center" in preparation for the 2020 regency election, but eventually did not run.

+He died on 10 April 2026 at the Abdoel Wahab Sjahranie Hospital in Samarinda.